The Ultimate Homeowner’s Guide: Polyaspartic Polyurea vs Epoxy Floor Coatings

 A "professionally" installed epoxy floor is a significant hassle.
 It’s a 3- to 5-day process.

 During this time, your garage is unusable, and the smell is overwhelming.
-Epoxy has high VOC (Volatile Organic Compounds) levels, which can produce fumes that are unpleasant and linger for days.
+Epoxy has high VOC (Volatile Organic Compounds) levels, which can produce unpleasant fumes that linger for days.

 The Polyaspartic Solution: We revolutionized the process with our 1-day floor coatings.